VFPX/Builders/README.md

 * Text Box Builder: Makes it easy for you to set properties for a Text Box control.

-* XML Web Service Builder: Makes it possible for you to bind an XML Web service to a control on a Visual FoxPro form or to an object, such as a cursor adapter in the form's data environment, without writing code.
+* XML Web Service Builder: Makes it possible for you to bind an XML Web service to a control on a Visual FoxPro form or to an object, such as a CursorAdapter in the form's data environment, without writing code.

+**Note**: although they're builders, the CursorAdapter and DataEnvironment Builders are actually found in the [Wizards](https://github.com/VFPX/Wizards) project.

 Builders is part of [XSource](https://github.com/VFPX/XSource), the source files for various Visual FoxPro components.
 The license governing XSource can be found in the XSource_EULA.txt included with all of the XSource releases.